 Approximately half of the Agency’s portfolio is emission free.
 Greenhouse gas emissions from the Agency’s fleet of plants are well below the California state average and are significantly below statewide greenhouse gas emission targets proposed by the U.S. Environmental Protection Agency.
 NCPA has been a pioneer in use of innovative technologies to benefit the environment.
 Examples include: the world’s first integrated wastewater geothermal system that greatly prolongs the life of this invaluable renewable resource; and the United States’ first “fast start” combined-cycle natural gas turbines, which not only are highly efficient but also are designed to work hand in glove with intermittent renewables such as solar and wind to help achieve the state’s renewable energy goals.

 In the Sierra range, the Agency has enhanced 300 acres of wildlife habitat, set aside $1 million for the U.S. Forest Service to use as needed, and has spent an additional quarter of a million dollars to optimize environmentally sensitive public access to Big Trees State Park in Calaveras County.
-NCPA, together with other power customers of the Central Valley Project (CVP), also contributed $20.5 million to the CVP Restoration Fund in 2013 alone—more than called for by the CVP Improvement Act.
+NCPA, together with other power customers of the Central Valley Project (CVP), also contributed nearly $500 million to the CVP Restoration Fund through 2021 for the protection, restoration, and enhancement of fish, wildlife and habitat.

-The 16 locally owned utility members of NCPA collectively have spent more than $180 million on energy efficiency programs since 2006, reducing demand for electricity by more than 550 gigawatt hours, decreasing the amount of carbon dioxide being released into the atmosphere.
+The 16 locally owned utility members of NCPA collectively have spent more than $220 million on energy efficiency programs since 2006, reducing demand for electricity by nearly 670 gigawatt hours, decreasing the amount of carbon dioxide being released into the atmosphere.

 All NCPA members are in full compliance with the state’s Renewable Portfolio Standard (RPS) program and are well positioned to exceed California’s 60% RPS target for 2030.